RF555/iBasketCal/README.md

 ### Adding to Calendar Apps

 #### Google Calendar

+**Option 1: Use the "Add to Google Calendar" button** (recommended)
+- Click the "Add to Google Calendar" button in the web interface
+- Google Calendar will open with the subscription pre-configured

+**Option 2: Manual subscription**
 1. Open Google Calendar
 2. Click the `+` next to "Other calendars"
 3. Select "From URL"
 4. Paste the calendar URL
 5. Click "Add calendar"

+> **Note:** The "Add to Google Calendar" button uses the `webcal://` protocol which Google Calendar requires for direct subscription links.

 #### Apple Calendar
 1. Open Calendar app